duke326/SWE261/ProjectReport.md

 * [clean](https://jsoup.org/cookbook/cleaning-html/safelist-sanitizer) user-submitted content against a safe-list, to prevent XSS attacks
 * output tidy HTML

-jsoup is designed to deal with all varieties of HTML found in the wild; from pristine and validating, to invalid tag-soup; jsoup will create a sensible parse tree.
+jsoup is designed to handle all kinds of HTML/XML found; from raw and verified to invalid tag soup; jsoup will create a wise parse tree.

-See [**jsoup.org**](https://jsoup.org/) for downloads and the full [API documentation](https://jsoup.org/apidocs/).

 ## Any other aspects that are relevant